tpasipanodya/exposed-extensions/README.md

 # Exposed Extensions

-A collection of extensions to [Exposed](https://github.com/tpasipanodya/Exposed).
+A collection of extensions for [Exposed](https://github.com/tpasipanodya/Exposed).
 Includes:
 - Logical tenant isolation, soft deletes and  (and more) via [Exposed](https://github.com/tpasipanodya/Exposed)'s default scopes.
 - Declarative mapping of data classes/POKOs to and from the database.
 This is similar to [Exposed's](https://github.com/tpasipanodya/Exposed) DAO DSL with the exception that there is no magic.